The Future of Bilingual Education Is CLIL.

 Earn up to 12 Continuing Education Continuing Education Units (CEUs).

-Learn how Bridge certification can prepare your organization to adopt this innovative approach institution-wide.
+Learn how Bridge’s CLIL certificates (Content and Language Integrated Learning) can prepare your organization to adopt this innovative approach institution wide.

 Contact a Bridge Advisor.